 Describing itself as “EOS on top of Ethereum”, Loom Network is developing a platform designed to help Ethereum scale.
-Its key product is a software development kit (SDK) which developers can use to create their own blockchain without needing any specialized knowledge of blockchain technology.
+Its key product is a software development kit (SDK) which developers can use to create their own blockchain without needing any specialised knowledge of blockchain technology.

 This SDK develops what Loom Network labels a DAppChain, which runs as its own sidechain to Ethereum’s base layer.
-This structure allows DAppChains to use different consensus systems, for example Delegated Proof of Stake (DPoS), but also allows assets based on these chains to enjoy all of the security benefits of Ethereum.
+This structure allows DAppChains to use different consensus systems, for example Delegated Proof of Stake (DPoS), but also allows assets based on these chains to enjoy all the security benefits of Ethereum.

 With support for DPoS as standard, the two initial types of dapps the network is focusing on are large-scale online games and social apps.
 Loom Network’s first dapp was launched in March 2018.
 Known as DelegateCall.com, it’s a Q&A site all about blockchain and Ethereum programming.

 The Loom Network’s SDK is currently in private beta testing and will have its public release in June 2018.
 The team behind the project has raised US$25 million in funding and is led by co-founders James Duffy, Luke Zhang and Matthew Campbell.

 Cryptocurrencies are complex and speculative, and are notorious for their volatility.
 Before buying any digital currency, make sure you thoroughly research the project and all the factors that could potentially affect its price.

 If you’re thinking of buying any LOOM, take the following issues into consideration:

 - Supply.
 According to CoinMarketCap, at time of writing (May 2018) the circulating supply of LOOM was 578,741,601, out of a total supply of 1 billion.